privaci/privaci.github.io/_posts/2018-03-14-7th_ci_symposium_logistics.md

 ### Driving

 Driving directions to the venue can be found on [Google Maps](https://www.google.com/maps).
-<br/>  Please note that the symposium takes place in the centre of Brussels, where congestion is very common and parking is expensive.
+Please note that the symposium takes place in the centre of Brussels, where congestion is common and parking is expensive.